RIVER RANGERSSM PADDLE THE NAVESINK & SWIMMING RIVERS IN COLORFUL WOODEN CANOES!

 Canoes, life vests, paddles, and qualified, experienced adult supervision are all part of the package.
 Just add your children!

-Navesink Maritime Heritage Association has offered the River Rangers program each summer for many years and won awards for the program.
+Navesink Maritime Heritage Association has offered the River Rangers program each summer since 2004 and won awards for the program.
 Certified teachers have many years experience managing River Rangers on the water.

 The History of River Rangers